IIIF/cookbook-recipes/recipe/0240-navPlace-on-canvases/index.md

 ---

 ### Use Case
-A Manifest contains Canvas items which represent photographs taken at places of significance.
-You would like to associate each Canvas with geographic coordinates for use in web mapping clients like Leaflet and OpenLayers.
-You intend for each Canvas to be represented in a web map so that the web map will work as a Canvas browser.
-This could mean simply showing non-interactive shapes on a web map, but often more data from the resources is displayed in connection with the shapes as a result of available functionality.
-The example below shows a pop-up that appears upon clicking the shape.
+Under Development
+Potential Idea : Multiple representations of a physical artifact (statue) such as photos from different angles, sketches/drawings, etc.  Each of those representations will be a Canvas.
+Each canvas will have a different geographic region associated with it.
+Though we cannot assert physical location through navPlace, the "label" or "summary" of that Canvas can note "Current location of statue" or "location where sketch was drawn".

 ### Implementation Notes
 IIIF has a registered API extension called `navPlace` which is used to associate geographic coordinates with IIIF resource types, and it is leveraged here to meet the use case.
-You will notice multiple linked data contexts used in the top level `@context` property.
-The navPlace extension has its own linked data context which is included prior to the IIIF Presentation API 3.0 context.
-It is important to note that the [GeoJSON-LD](https://geojson.org/geojson-ld/) context is scoped into the navPlace linked data context.
-Combined, these contexts supply the vocabulary terms for the GeoJSON used in the value for `navPlace` as well as the `navPlace` term itself.
-When there are multiple contexts, the `@context` property can be an array which is processed as a set.
-Typically order does not matter for a set.
-However, when the IIIF linked data context is used in these arrays it must be the last item in the set.

-GeoJSON `properties` is a generic field and [can be nearly anything](https://tools.ietf.org/html/rfc7946#section-3.2).
-If, for example, the targeted resource has a `label` and the `properties` field contains a `label`, the consuming interface must make a choice on which to prioritize for presentation purposes.
-In the example renderings, the label inside `properties` is used as opposed to the label from the Manifest or Canvas.

 Note that [`geometry` has more types besides `Point`.](https://tools.ietf.org/html/rfc7946#section-3.1)